Fluorite Colors: Why is Fluorite So Colorful

 Photo © Egil Hollund

-Blue fluorite balls.
+Blue fluorite balls

-A perfect fluorite balls.
+Perfect fluorite balls.
 The fluorite is not treated with oil or water.
 Collection,

 Photo & © Egil Hollund

-Amber color fluorite
+Amber fluorite

 Amber coloured fluorite on quartz from Annaberg-Frohnau, Erzgebirge, Saxonia, Eastern Germany.
 Photo": © Jesse Fisher